 EcoPODs are enclosed environments that allow direct and intensive monitoring and manipulation of replicated plant-soil-microbe-atmosphere interactions over the complete plant life cycle.

-Scientists develop and deploy novel sensing and monitoring tools and (data integration, and model simulation capabilities) associated analytical and telemetry capabilities to quantify interactions between key environmental factors and biological functioning within ecosystems, from laboratory to testbed to the field.
+Scientists develop and deploy novel sensing and monitoring tools combined with real-time data integration and model simulation capabilities to quantify interactions between key environmental factors and biological functioning within ecosystems–from laboratory to testbed to the field.

-When combined with novel sensors and next-generation data capabilities, this advanced simulation framework will enable improved prediction of complex ecosystems under dynamic, real-world conditions.
+When combined with novel sensors and next-generation data capabilities, this advanced simulation framework enables improved prediction of complex ecosystems under dynamic, real-world conditions.

-The SMART Soils testbed is a fabricated ecosystem for controlled soil ecosystem studies that utilize novel-sensing approaches to better understand plant-soil-microbe interactions.
+The SMART Soils testbed allows for controlled soil ecosystem studies that utilize novel sensing approaches to better understand plant-soil-microbe interactions.